PeterWrighten/PeterCS/Prerequisites/README.md

 With the study of Computer Science, I gradually realise that it is indispensable to take some prerequisites when you wanna begin to learn/research a specific field.
 Thus I set up this corner to focus on do these dirty jobs.

-Which I consider as the most important Prequisite is C++ & C. Thus I would do it in the independent block:
+Which I consider as the most important Prerequisite is C++ & C. Thus I would do it in the independent block:

 ## [C++](https://github.com/PeterWrighten/Peter_CS/blob/main/Prerequisites/Cpp/README.md)